Rocked by Trump's sanctions, Iranian oil exports drops further

 “The U.S. government’s tough stance raised the stakes for a more significant Iran export loss than previously foreseen,” said Norbert Ruecker, head of macro and commodity research at Swiss bank Julius Baer.

 Oil prices have extended a rally on expectations the sanctions will test the Organization of the Petroleum Exporting Countries and other producers.
-Brent crude on Wednesday last week reached $86.74 a barrel, the highest since 2014.
+Brent crude LCOc1 on Wednesday last week reached $86.74 a barrel, the highest since 2014.

 None of the Iranian crude exported in the first week of October is heading for Europe, according to the Refinitiv data.
 The tankers are sailing to India, China and the Middle East.